Fresheyeball/Shpadoinkle/core/README.md

 This a function that takes a state container of some kind `t`, and returns a _Natural Transformation_ from our Shpadoinkle backend `b`, to our monad `m`.
-Backends kind of works like Monad Transformers, where `b` wraps our Monad `m`, and needs to be unwrappable.
+Backends works like Monad Transformers, where `b` wraps our Monad `m`, and needs to be unwrappable.

 ### `a`